JainAbhi2411/DineQR/docs/prd.md

 Access help resources and contact support.

 **Key Features**:
-- Help center with FAQs (including FAQ section for promotions: 'How do I apply a promo code?', 'Can I use multiple offers on one order?', etc., **and FAQ section for NLP ordering: 'How do I order using AI chatbot?', 'What if the chatbot does not recognize my order?', 'Can I specify portions in natural language?', etc.**), contact support, live chat\n- Feedback\n
+- Help center with FAQs (including FAQ section for promotions: 'How do I apply a promo code?', 'Can I use multiple offers on one order?', etc., **FAQ section for NLP ordering: 'How do I order using AI chatbot?', 'What if the chatbot does not recognize my order?', 'Can I specify portions in natural language?', etc., and FAQ section for e-bills: 'How do I download my e-bill?', 'Can I email my e-bill?', 'How long are e-bills stored?', etc.**), contact support, live chat\n- Feedback\n
 ---

 #### 3.2.13 Add-On Order Feature